 Each of these agencies presented us with an exceptionally creative and well-executed marketing proposal, Three out of these 6 actually pursued our decision within a week.
 This is the level of dedication and attention that we were looking for.
 Two agencies followed up more than twice to learn our decision, and soon after, we found our perfect match with one of these agencies.

 4 Tips for Finding the Right Marketing Agency for Your Business

 Past results say a lot about a business, so the more you can find out about what the marketing agency accomplished for others, the more you can envision what they can do for you.
 A marketing agency that’s proud of its work and results should make case studies, analytics, or other metrics available to potential clients.

 Marketing is a creative industry, and developing a marketing plan without a clear budget in sight can be the downfall of any partnership.
 Don’t be ashamed of your budget, not matter how small it is.
 You never know where lighting might strike!
 You could always be referred to another agency that turns out to be your diamond in the rough.

 …and talk and talk and talk!
 Keeping the lines of communication open is critical to enabling a marketing agency to design a proposal customized to your needs and goals.
 Look for an agency that’s just as curious about you as you are about them.

 4. What’s their commitment?

 A marketing partnership is not a short-term relationship.
-Therefore, you don’t just want to partner with an agency that you like and does great work, but also an agency you can rely on to take your calls, answer your questions, and address your concerns.
+Therefore, you don’t just want to partner with an agency that you like and does great work, but also an agency you can rely on to take your calls, answer your questions, and address your concerns about your marketing strategy plan.
 You can evaluate their level of commitment by paying close attention to the effort the agency puts in during the sales process.
 Are they quick to respond to inquiries?
 Do they follow up with you?